MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 A quantum program can be seen as a particular set of classical subroutines which, when called, perform a computation by interacting with a quantum system; a program written in Q# does not directly model the quantum state, but rather describes how a classical control computer interacts with qubits.
 This allows you to be entirely agnostic about what a quantum state even *is* on each target machine, which might have different interpretations depending on the machine.
 You can write your code once and, with little to no change, run it against multiple targets of the same family, allowing you to focus your programming at the algorithm level.

-To learn more about the QDK features and the general pieces that fit within a Q# program, see [the Q# programming language user guide](xref:microsoft.quantum.user-guide-qdk.overview).
+To learn more about the QDK features and the general pieces that fit within a Q# program, see [the Q# quantum programming language user guide](xref:microsoft.quantum.user-guide-qdk.overview).

 ### Integration with quantum and classical computation